Learn to Hunt

 Contact Information by County

-Habitat preference is quite diverse.
+Habitat preference is diverse.
 They are found in streams of various size, gradient, substrate and clarity.
 Of all the darter species, it may be the most tolerant of diverse conditions.
-It is not a riffle species and is frequently encountered in small to medium-sized streams of moderate clarity, where it lives in pools over sand or solid bedrock.
+It is not a riffle species and is often found in small to medium-sized streams of moderate clarity, where it lives in pools over sand or solid bedrock.